-Georgia's updated ESSA plan was approved by USED earlier this year, and it required some adjustments to state performance targets, state designations and a few College and Career Readiness Performance Index (CCRPI) indicators and calculations.
-The CCRPI adjustments will be reflected in the 2018 scores that will be released by the Georgia Dept. of Education (GaDOE) in early November.
+Georgia's updated ESSA plan was approved by USED last year, and it required some adjustments to state performance targets, state designations and a few College and Career Readiness Performance Index (CCRPI) indicators and calculations.
+The CCRPI adjustments are reflected in the 2018 scores that were released by the Georgia Dept. of Education (GaDOE) in late October 2018.

-While state charter school leaders should already be fully aware of how the new calculations will impact their schools, it's time for the SCSC to update the Comprehensive Performance Framework (CPF) to ensure alignment between the SCSC's accountability measures and those encompassed within the state-approved accountability tool.
+State charter school leaders should already be fully aware of how the new calculations will impact their schools.
+This past November the SCSC approved updates to the Comprehensive Performance Framework (CPF) to ensure alignment between the SCSC's accountability measures and those encompassed within the state-approved accountability tool.

-Amendment 1 Performance Targets (Indicator 1, Measure 1a)
+Performance Targets (Indicator 1, Measure 1a)

 The adoption of Georgia's ESSA plan resulted in changes to how annual school performance targets are calculated and tracked.
 State performance targets are no longer generated, instead each school will have individual improvement targets calculated as 3% of the gap between a baseline and 100%.
-The baseline year is 2017 and a target will be calculated for all students and all subgroups.
+The baseline year is 2017 and targets are calculated for all students and all subgroups.
+This is the Closing the Gaps component of the CCRPI.